swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio-connections.md

 ## TLS

 MQTT NIO supports TLS connections.
-You can enable this through the `Configuration` provided at initialization.
-Set`Configuration.useSSL` to `true` and provide your SSL certificates via the `Configuration.tlsConfiguration` struct.
-For example to connect to the mosquitto test server `test.mosquitto.org` on port 8884 you need to provide their root certificate and your own certificate.
+You can enable this through the ``MQTTConnectionConfiguration/TLS`` provided at initialization.
+For example, to connect to the mosquitto test server `test.mosquitto.org` on port 8884 you need to provide their root certificate and your own certificate.
 They provide details on the website [https://test.mosquitto.org/](https://test.mosquitto.org/) on how to generate these.

 ```swift
 let rootCertificate = try NIOSSLCertificate.fromPEMBytes([UInt8](mosquittoCertificateText.utf8))